-Repetitive mechanisms would cause chronic bursitis injuries whereas a fall on to the tip of the elbow would cause an acute bursitis.
+Repetitive mechanisms would cause chronic bursitis injuries whereas a fall onto the tip of the elbow would cause an acute bursitis.
 According to Anderson, M.K., Parr, G.P., and Hall, S.J.
 (2009), there is an equal distribution of those that sustain injuries through one acute mechanism versus those that develop bursitis over time.

 To prevent a fall on the tip of the elbow, athletes need to be taught how to fall to safely protect their wrists, forearms, and elbows from injury.
-Athletes need to be taught to absorb the force of the fall through pulling their arms in and rolling.
+Athletes need to be taught to absorb the force of the fall by pulling their arms in and rolling.
 The athlete’s arms are tucked into the body with the goal of landing on the torso rather than on an extended arm.

 The torso can more easily absorb the force of the body while the rolling dissipates the forces.
 This technique can prevent some of the most common injuries from falling on an outstretched arm including fractures, elbow dislocations, and wrist sprains.

 To prevent chronic bursitis from constant loading on the olecranon bursa, elbow pads can be worn.
 Protective padding can prevent inflammation of the bursa through injury from constant pressure.

 Elbow Bursitis is treated using the P.R.I.C.E. principles to reduce inflammation.
 Ice packs should be applied every two hours for twenty minutes for the first 48 hours.
 When the athlete is not applying ice, the elbow should be wrapped in an elastic bandage so that steady compression can be applied to the inflamed bursa.

 If the bursa has severe inflammation, the physician may offer to aspirate the bursa.
 Once aspirated, the elbow is wrapped in a compression wrap for several days to ensure that the bursa does not become inflamed again.